-This is the first episode in a three-part series.
+This is the first episode in a four-part series.

 There is no doubt COVID-19 has altered the world as we know it, leaving no corner of our lives untouched.
 Everything, from our healthcare system to our economy and social practices has been affected.
 Yet for many older adults, the pandemic has only heightened persisting challenges, such as social isolation.